Steven Kwan Preview, Player Props: Guardians vs. Tigers

 Steven Kwan At The Plate

-- Among qualifying hitters in MLB action, he ranks 40th in batting average, 51st in on-base percentage, and 117th in slugging.
+- Among qualified hitters, he ranks 42nd in batting average, while his on-base percentage ranks 45th and he is 113th in slugging.

-- Kwan has had at least one RBI in 23.7% of his games this year (28 of 118), with more than one RBI eight times (6.8%).
-He has also been responsible for three or more of his team's runs in three contests.
+- In 28 games this season (23.3%), Kwan has picked up an RBI, and in eight of those games (6.7%) he had two or more.
+He has also driven home three or more of his team's runs in three contests.

-- In 58 of 118 games this year, he has scored, and 12 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.